BoBoooooo/BoBo-NestJS-Server/README.md

 ===

-select * from x where updatePwdTime < '2020-05-14' and realName like '%测%' order by id desc limit 1,1
+select * from x where userName like '%ce%' and userName like '%shi%' order by id desc limit 1,1

 ```